Hover over each Learning Benefit below for a detailed explanation.

 If your 3- to 5-year old is more advanced, try these challenging books and activities:

-- Nursery Rhymes are good for all kids, but for kids ready for more challenge, try these tricky versions which are rewritten to incorporate problem solving as well!
+Nursery Rhymes are good for all kids, but for kids ready for more challenge, try tricky versions which are rewritten to incorporate problem solving as well!

-- Is your child ready for sight word learning?
-Try these fun word searches!
+Is your child ready for sight word learning?
+Try some fun word searches!